-Up until recently, most people had not heard of the term “colloids” and what they have to do with cleaning.
+Many people have not heard of the term “colloids” and most do not know what colloids have to do with cleaning.
 Colloid is a term used in chemistry, which is given to a state of matter; put in simple terms, it is a name that is given to very tiny particles that are suspended or “float” in another medium.
 A practical example of a colloid is fog.
 If you look closely at fog or steam in a sauna you can see the extremely tiny droplets of water floating around in the air.
 They just move around aimlessly, but never stopping.

 What has this got to do with cleaning?
 Well with a colloidal cleaner these really small particles (which are technically known as “micelles”) wander around in the water that you have mixed it in with and eventually they collide with the dirt or grease you are trying to remove from whatever you are cleaning.
 When the micelles crash into the dirt, they chip a small piece of it off and push it into the water.
 This is occurring both rapidly and constantly and in a short space of time all the dirt is removed from the surface.
 Just as importantly, the micelles stop the pieces of dirt or grease in the water from rejoining so they cannot clump back on to the surface that has been cleaned.
 This is totally different to the way soap and detergents clean.
 They tend to stick to the dirt and grease like iron filings sticking to a magnet, then float around in the water carrying the globule with them.